Recovery is an ongoing process. It ebbs and it flows. For some, recovery is a journey in and of itself.

 Neither of those were true.

 Eating disorders are extremely complex mental disorders.
 I’m not trying to fall back into behaviors.
-I’m not trying to prioritize restriction and exercise rigidity that once ruled my life.
+Nor am I trying to prioritize restriction and exercise rigidity that once ruled my life.

 In fact, I’m trying to stay far, far away from that.
-But, having been entrapped in those habits for over a decade and they still creep up from time to time.
+But, having been entrapped in those habits for over a decade, they still creep up from time to time.
 And that’s okay.